Question of Arbitrability Sample Clauses

 Question of Arbitrability.
 Questions of Arbitrability are not waived and may be raised by either party in arbitration or in any other appropriate forum.

 Question of Arbitrability.
-Questions that cannot be resolved by the parties as to whether a Grievance is a) based on a matter subject to the Negotiated Grievance Procedure, or b) timely filed, or c) outside of an arbitrator’s authority to decide will be referred to an arbitrator for decision prior to any presentations on the merits.
-If the threshold question of arbitrability is answered in the affirmative, the parties will refer the merits of the case to the same arbitrator for decision.
-By mutual consent, the parties may decide to use a different arbitrator.
+Questions that cannot be resolved by the Parties as to whether a Grievance is based on a matter subject to the Negotiated Grievance Procedure, including issues of timeliness, will be referred to an arbitrator for decision prior to any presentation on the merits.
+If the threshold question of arbitrability is answered in the affirmative, usually the Parties will refer the merits of the case to the same arbitrator for decision.
+By mutual consent, the Parties may decide to use a different arbitrator.

 Related to Question of Arbitrability